devansh-299/LunchBox/.github/pull_request_template.md

 Please ensure the following and put a check accordingly

-- [ ] My code doesn't break/affect any unrelated part of the codebase
+- [ ] My code doesn't break/affect any unrelated part of the codebase.

+- [ ] Ran `./gradlew checkstyle`

 - [ ] Squashed multiple commits (_if irrelevant_) into one commit